In this article you’ll learn how to make quality Instagram reels, like the influencers, using Davinci Resolve.

 It’s time to add your video clips!

-Simply drag them from the “Media Pool” onto the timeline above the audio clip like this:
+Simply drag them from the “Media Pool” onto the timeline above the audio clip like in the image below.

 If your clips have audio they will show up in the track “Audio 2” since audio track 1 is locked.